fcerbell/fcerbell.github.io/_drafts/en/ConfigureJDBCForCouchbase.md

 When you clic on the *Test* button, it will ask you for a user and password, as we did not define them in the Alias.
 It will open a connection, using the technical parameters to generate a schema and write it to a file.
-The first parameter tells to dump the schema to a file on the local filesystem and the second one is the file path and file name (you can adapt it to your system).
+The first parameter (`SchemaMapOperation=1`) tells to dump the schema to a file on the local filesystem and the second one (`LocalSchemaFile=/tmp/beers.json`) is the file path and file name (you can adapt it to your system).
 If you want to see how it looks like without creating it by yourself, you can have a look at [my beers.json file][beers.json].

 # Edit the schema file

 You dont need to edit it in our case.
-The JDBC driver use a document field to split the documents into virtual tables, the default name for this field is *type* and, by chance, we have such a field, with this exact meaning.
+The JDBC driver use a document field to split the documents into virtual tables, the default name for this field is `type` and, by chance, we have such a field, with this exact meaning.
 In the samples, we have three possible values for this field, in each document:
-*beer*, *brewry*, and *brewry address*.
+*beer*, *brewery*, and *brewery address*.
 It menas that the JDBC driver, without further parameters, identified 3 tables and groupped the documents by type in these virtual tables.
 It also parsed a subset of the documents to try to find all possible fields in each type of documents.
 In some cases, it might not scan enough documents to have all the possible fields and you could have to add them manually in the schema.
 It is not needed in our case.
 Once again, everything is documented.

 Simba provides a schema editor to edit the file.
 It is in the *SchemaEditor* subfolder, under the driver version relevant to your JDK version.
 You can